-A DWI doesn’t have to ruin your life
+A criminal charge doesn’t have to ruin your life.

 I graduated from law school in 1977 and was a prosecutor for the next five years.
 Since 1982, I have practiced exclusively in the area of criminal and DWI defense.
 I was the 1998-99 President of the Minnesota Society for Criminal Justice.
 I am a member of the National Association for Criminal Defense Lawyers and have been elected to the National College for DWI Defense.

 I previously served on the Board of Directors of the Minnesota Association of Criminal Defense Lawyers.
 I was the 2013-14 President of the MACDL and I also served as the chairman of the MACDL Amicus Committe.

 I have recently and repeatedly been named a “Minnesota Super Lawyer” by Minneapolis-St. Paul Magazine.
 This award is voted on by my peers and is only given to the very best lawyers in the field.
 The award is an objective measure of the competency and dedication that I have brought to the practice of criminal defense and I am proud to have been one of its recipients.